openstack-archive/sahara/doc/source/userdoc/features.rst

 OpenStack Block Storage (cinder) can be used as an alternative for ephemeral drives on instances.
-Using Block Storage volumes increases the reliability of data which is important for HDFS service.
+Using Block Storage volumes increases the reliability of data which is important for HDFS services.

-A user can set how many volumes will be attached to each instance in a node group, and the size of each volume.

-All volumes are attached during cluster creation/scaling operations.
+A user can set how many volumes will be attached to each instance in a node group and the size of each volume.
+All volumes are attached during cluster creation and scaling operations.

 Cluster scaling
 ---------------